How to organise a festival

 Tip!
 A festival is an outstanding example of an event perfect for crowdfunding and sponsoring.
 Also look into the possibility of receiving subsidies through your municipality.
 In exchange, you can provide free tickets to your festival.

 The municipality will always request a safety plan.
 What must be included in the safety plan differs per municipality.
 Therefore, always ask the municipality where you organise the event for their specific guidelines.
-In the safety plan, you must address fences, scenarios for lost children and bad weather, stability of the tents and stages, and the use of alcohol and drugs (in Dutch).
+In the safety plan, you must address fences, scenarios for lost children and bad weather, stability of the tents and stages, and the use of alcohol and drugs.

 Also address emergency exits, evacuation routes, and accessibility in your safety plan.
 For example, how do the attendees get to the festival location?
 Discuss accessibility with the public transport organisations.
 Should there be extra trains, for example, because everybody will leave at the same time.